dominicho97/javascript-practice-projects/README.md

 # javascript-practice-projects

-projects I make to learn javascript on my own.
+projects I make to learn javascript on my own in my leisure time, most projects can be found on youtube.

 2019-01-04
 1 Calculator